 After stainless steel tank fermentation, the wine was matured on oak staves for two months.

 In the glass a lively ruby at the heart which pales out to a purple tinged garnet at the edges.

-The aromas are of soft dried prune plums and other fruits, toasted hazelnuts and undertown of oak and its spice and vanilla.
+The aromas are of soft dried prune plums and other fruits, toasted hazelnuts and undertow of oak and its spice and vanilla.

-The palate is smooth and sappy at entry, ouches of dark chocolate and the delicious red berries and fruits.
+The palate is smooth and sappy at entry, touches of dark chocolate and the delicious red berries and fruits.

 Lovely balance in the slowly waning aftertaste.
 Good glass.